-In December 2013 the Group signed agreement between QBE International Insurance Limited (QBE), EIG AD, Euroins Bulgaria and Euroins Romania for inward reinsurance and subsequent transfer, subject to certain conditions, of the insurance portfolio to QBE in Bulgaria and merger of the insurance portfolio of QBE in Romania.
+In the previous period the Group signed agreement between QBE International Insurance Limited (QBE), EIG AD, Euroins Bulgaria and Euroins Romania for inward reinsurance and subsequent transfer/merge, subject to certain conditions, of the insurance portfolios of QBE Bulgaria and QBE Romania.
+As of December 31, 2014 the reinsurance contracts, signed by Euroins Bulgaria and Euroins Romania are in force until expiring of initially assumed risks without making new cessions of premiums.

-3.4.
-Terms and conditions of insurance contracts
+3.4 Terms and conditions of insurance contracts